-The investment and Responsible Investment teams focus on the ESG factors/risks that it considers have the potential to impact the value of the investment.
+The investment team and fixed income members of the Responsible Investment team focus on the ESG factors/risks that it considers have the potential to impact the value of the investment.
 This includes using, but is not limited to, the following:

-- Issuer level reports that identify and discuss material ESG issues, based on third-party ESG research, company reports, and internal analyst/manager views. - Internal ESG analysis and evaluations for issuers held in/relevant to a strategy. - ESG engagement questions and engagement tracking. - ESG data from third-party vendors considered in the fundamental investment framework. - ESG controversies monitored on an ongoing basis. - Specific tools and analytics such as issuer business involvement analysis, exposure to positive sustainable impacts, and climate data and climate scenario analysis. - Metrics which will be relevant for ESG regulations such as the Principle Adverse Impact indicators (PAIs) being considered by the strategies derived from European regulation such as SFDR.
+- Issuer level reports that identify and discuss material ESG issues, based on third-party ESG research, company reports, and internal analyst/manager views. - Internal ESG analysis and evaluations for issuers held in/relevant to a strategy. - ESG engagement questions and engagement tracking. - ESG data from third-party vendors considered in the fundamental investment framework. - ESG controversies monitored on an ongoing basis. - Specific tools and analytics such as issuer business involvement analysis, exposure to positive sustainable impacts, and climate data and climate scenario analysis. - Metrics which will be relevant for ESG regulations such as the Principal Adverse Impact indicators (PAIs) being considered by the Portfolio derived from European regulation such as SFDR.